Are you a step-parent?

 - what kind of relationship you have or had with your stepchild

-The court also looks at any special circumstances that, if they’re not taken into account, could make life hard for anyone involved in the situation.
+The court also looks at any special circumstances that, if not taken into account, could make life hard for anyone involved in the situation.

 What about step-parenting custody rights?